 For brunch, I enjoy serving these with eggs, and a whole SHIT-TON of avocado slices.
-Or, add our Perfect Breakfast Sausages for the ultimate brunch/breakfast experience.
+Or, add our Whole30 Breakfast Sausages for the ultimate brunch/breakfast experience.

 Buttery Ranch Potatoes and Peppers

-- Bake for 10-12 minutes or until potatoes are cooked through.
+Bake for 10-12 minutes or until the potatoes are cooked through.